kmuto/review/doc/format.md

 ```

 The third option is used to define the scale of images.  `scale=X` is scaling for page width (`scale=0.5` makes image width to be half of page width).
+If you'd like to use different values for each builders, such as HTML and TeX, you can specify the target builders using `::`.
+Example: `html::style="transform: scale(0.5);",latex::scale=0.5`

 When you want to refer images such as "see figure 1.", you can use
 inline reference markup like `@<img>{unixhistory}`.